phlppnhllngr/phlppnhllngr.github.io/content/api/Test.md

 - **karate**
   - <https://github.com/intuit/karate/> *5.5k
   - [Docs](https://karatelabs.github.io/karate/)
+  - *If you are familiar with Cucumber / Gherkin, the big difference here is that you don't need to write extra "glue" code or Java "step definitions" !*
   - DSL, Java
   - *combine API test-automation, mocks, performance-testing and even UI automation into a single, unified framework.*
   - *The BDD syntax popularized by Cucumber is language-neutral, and easy for even non-programmers.*